Contents:

 They’re not superheroes.
 They just decided that watching their teams burn out while threats slipped through wasn’t acceptable anymore.

-One MSP who successfully consolidated shared this telling quote: “Not really too frustrated, but I know we can do better and be more efficient.”
+One MSP who successfully consolidated shared this quote: “Not really too frustrated, but I know we can do better and be more efficient.”
 Notice something?

 No desperation.
 No hair-on-fire panic.
 Just quiet confidence and continuous improvement.